onflow/flow-go/engine/Readme.md

 **Note-1**: The `ChunkLocator` doesn't contain the chunk itself but points to where the chunk can be found.
 In the context of the `Assigner` engine, the `ChunkLocator` is stored in a queue after chunk assignment is done, so the `Fetcher` engine can later retrieve the chunk for verification.
 **Note-2**: The `ChunkLocator` is never meant to be sent over the networking layer to another Flow node.
 It's an internal structure of the verification nodes, and it's only used for internal communication between the `Assigner` and `Fetcher` engines.

+## ChunkConsumer
+The `ChunkConsumer` ([consumer](verification%2Ffetcher%2Fchunkconsumer%2Fconsumer.go)) package orchestrates the processing of chunks in the Verification Node of the Flow blockchain.
+Specifically, it keeps tabs on chunks that are assigned for processing by the `Assigner` engine and systematically enqueues these chunks for further handling.
+To expedite the processing, the package deploys parallel workers, with each worker being an instance of the `Fetcher` engine, which retrieves and processes the chunks from the queue.
+The `ChunkConsumer` administers this process by ensuring that a new chunk is assigned to a worker only after it has finalized processing its current chunk and signaled that it is ready for more.
+This systematic approach guarantees not only efficiency but also robustness against any node failures.
+In an event where a node crashes, the `ChunkConsumer` picks up right where it left, redistributing chunks from the queue to the workers, ensuring that there is no loss of data or progress.

+## Fetcher Engine

 # Notifier
 The Notifier implements the following state machine
 ![Notifier State Machine](/docs/NotifierStateMachine.png)